GNU-Ymir/Documentations/primitives/types.md

 ### Static Arrays

-Unlike slice, static arrays are stored on the stack instead of in the heap, and their size are known at compile time.
-They are instanciated with a syntax close to the allocating syntax of slice, but by omitting the keywork `new`.
+Unlike the slice, static arrays are stored on the stack rather than in the heap, and their size is known at compile time.
+They are instantiated with a syntax close to the slice allocation syntax, but omitting the `new` keywork.

 ```ymir
 import std::io